Payal-W/Medical-Image-Fusion-using-Convolutional-Autoencoder/README.md

 # Medical-Image-Fusion-using-Convolutional-Autoencoder
-Developed a Convolutional Autoencoder model for enhancing multimodal neurological image fusion, focusing on preserving key information and tissue edges.
-Integrated LGCA pooling with attention mechanisms, achieving notable improvements in image clarity using Python and deep learning libraries.
+Convolutional Autoencoder-based Multimodal Neurological Image Fusion This project involves the development of a Convolutional Autoencoder model designed to enhance the fusion of multimodal neurological images.
+By integrating Laplacian-Gaussian Concatenation (LGCA) pooling with attention mechanisms, the model aims to preserve critical information and improve image clarity.
+Implemented in Python using deep learning frameworks, the project showcases significant advancements in medical image processing, particularly in maintaining tissue edges and details essential for clinical applications.

+Technologies Used: Python, Convolutional Neural Networks (CNNs), Autoencoders, Image Processing, Laplacian-Gaussian Concatenation, Attention Mechanisms.